matthewstokeley/elemental/README.md

 ## Elements
-methods for handling dom elements.  this library was meant as a very lightweight replacement for `jQuery`, hat tip to `zepto` and other `jQuery` replacement libraries.
+Methods for handling dom elements.
+This library was meant as a very lightweight replacement for `jQuery`, hat tip to `zepto` and other `jQuery` replacement libraries.

 The scope of this library covers two different concerns.

-1. `state` - programtically changing state with classes.
+1. Classes - programtically changing state with classes.

-2.  `elements` - `create`, `remove`
+2. Elements - `create`, `remove`

-`display` methods are currently not available - this library was originally written for use with `velocity.js` and therefore relies on managing style properties like `display` using css classes.

 ## Build

-building the script requires `grunt` and `npm`
+Building the script requires `grunt` and `npm`

 ```
 git clone ...